Unit 2: Overview

 Email Us When...

-The following examples from past projects give a good idea of what your completed guides should look like.
+The following examples from past projects give a good idea of what your prerequisites and photos should look like.

 To see more awesome student work, check out our Featured Student Guides page.